rests on the rural home windows at dusk

 Not Threatened

 Often encountered as the spectre of the woodpile, this delicate, slender dipteran is defined by an anatomy perfectly adapted for the shadowed, humid micro-climates of the New Zealand forest.
-Their most striking feature is a pair of wings beautifully mottled with intricate brown spots, a sophisticated form of disruptive camouflage that allows them to vanish against the weathered bark of a rotting log or the damp surfaces of a garden shed.
-Unlike the frantic scuttle of a housefly, the wood gnat is a creature of primitive persistence, moving with a deliberate and ghostly grace during the twilight hours.
+Their most striking feature is a pair of wings beautifully mottled with intricate brown spots.
+A sophisticated form of disruptive camouflage that allows them to vanish against the weathered bark of a rotting log or the damp surfaces of a garden shed.
+Unlike the frantic scuttle of a housefly, the wood gnat is a creature of primitive persistence.
+Moving with a deliberate and ghostly grace during the twilight hours.
 Their life cycle is inextricably linked to fermenting environments.
-The translucent, worm-like larvae are specialists that thrive within sap flows or the saturated heartwood of fallen trees, where they graze on the complex communities of fungi and bacteria that drive the process of decomposition.
+The translucent, worm-like larvae are specialists that thrive within sap flows or the saturated heartwood of fallen trees.
+Where they graze on the complex communities of fungi and bacteria that drive the process of decomposition.
 These translators of decay perform a vital ecological service by bridging the gap between a fallen giant and the wider forest food web.
 By processing the specialised nutrients found within rotting wood, they convert stagnant organic matter into a high-protein food source for native birds such as the pīwakawaka (fantail) and various predatory invertebrates.
-They signal old growth or a healthy, mature garden ecosystem, reminding us that a dead tree is not a biological dead end, but a vibrant beginning for a new generation of winged residents.
-Their presence suggests a stable, moist environment where the natural rhythm of the forest, the slow, methodical return of wood to the soil, is functioning exactly as it has for millions of years.
-While they are currently not threatened, wood gnats are sensitive to the total removal of dead wood from the landscape, which can inadvertently destroy their primary nurseries.
-Protecting these delicate fliers means embracing a more organic approach to land management, recognising that a pile of weathered logs is actually a high-rise apartment for a host of essential decomposers.
-They represent the beauty of decay, illustrating a biological design that has remained virtually unchanged since the prehistoric era because it perfectly suits the damp, dark corners of the world.
-To observe a wood gnat resting on a damp piece of timber is to witness a survivor that has mastered the art of the slow return, a creature that thrives in the quiet, fermenting heart of the New Zealand bush.
+They signal old growth or a healthy, mature garden ecosystem.
+Reminding us that a dead tree is not a biological dead end.
+But a vibrant beginning for a new generation of winged residents.
+Their presence suggests a stable, moist environment where the natural rhythm of the forest.
+The slow, methodical return of wood to the soil.
+Is functioning exactly as it has for millions of years.
+While they are currently not threatened, wood gnats are sensitive to the total removal of dead wood from the landscape.
+Which can inadvertently destroy their primary nurseries.
+Protecting these delicate fliers means embracing a more organic approach to land management.
+Recognising that a pile of weathered logs is actually a high-rise apartment for a host of essential decomposers.
+They represent the beauty of decay.
+Illustrating a biological design that has remained virtually unchanged since the prehistoric era because it perfectly suits the damp, dark corners of the world.
+To observe a wood gnat resting on a damp piece of timber is to witness a survivor that has mastered the art of the slow return.
+A creature that thrives in the quiet, fermenting heart of the New Zealand bush.